 An individual generally has sixty (60) days from receipt of the eligible rollover distribution from a Roth IRA account to roll the funds into a Self-Directed Roth IRA LLC structure.
 The 60-day period starts the day after the individual receives the distribution.
 Usually, no exceptions apply to the 60-day time period.
 However, in cases where the 60-day period expires on a Saturday, Sunday, or legal holiday, the individual may execute the rollover on the following business day.

 An individual receiving an eligible rollover distribution may rollover the entire amount received or any portion of the amount received.
 The amount of the eligible rollover distribution that is not rolled over to a Roth IRA is generally included in the individual’s gross income and could be subject to a 10% early distribution penalty if the individual is under the age of 59 1/2.

-How the 60-Day Rollover Works with a Self-Directed Roth IRA
+How the 60-Day Rollover Works

 The retirement tax professionals at the IRA Financial Group will assist you in rolling over your 60-day eligible rollover distribution to a new FDIC and IRS approved IRA custodian.
 Once the 60-day eligible rollover distribution has been deposited with the new Roth IRA custodian within the 60-day period, the new custodian will be able to invest the Roth IRA assets into the new Roth IRA LLC “checkbook control” structure.
 Once the Roth IRA funds have been transferred to the new Roth IRA LLC, you, as manager of the Roth IRA LLC, you would have “checkbook control” over your retirement funds so you can make traditional as well as non-traditional investments tax-free and penalty-free.